ksu-cs-textbooks/cis400/content/2-desktop-development/05-dependency-objects/04-routed-events.md

 }
 ```

 When either button is clicked, it creates a `Button.Click` event.
-As the buttons don't handle it, the event bubbles to the next element in the elments tree - in this case, the `<Grid>`.
+As the buttons don't handle it, the event bubbles to the next element in the elements tree - in this case, the `<Grid>`.
 As the `<Grid>` _does_ attach a `Button.Click` listener, the event is passed to `HandleButtonClick`.
 In this method we use the button's `Name` property to decide the correct action to take.
 Also, note that we set the `RoutedEventArgs.Handled` property to `true`.
 This lets WPF know that we've taken care of the event, and it does not need to bubble up any farther (if we didn't, we could process the event _again_ further up the elements tree).

 Much like dependency properties, we can declare our own routed events.
 These also use a `Register()` method, but for events this is a static method of the `EventHandler` class:  `EventManger.Register(string eventName, RoutingStrategy routing, Type eventHandlerType, Type controlType)`.
 The first argument is a string, which is the name of the event, the second is one of the values from the `RoutingStrategy` enum, the third is the type of event handler, and the fourth is the type of the control it is declared in.
 This `Register()` method returns a `RoutedEvent` that is used as a key when registering event listeners, which we typically store in a `public static readonly RoutedEvent` field.